 5. Your story must make complete sense.

 Don’t make big plot jumps.
 Don’t leave out important details.
-Don’t tell us about a character wearing a red dress, and then, six paragraphs later, she is ski-ing in a polar parka across the Arctic.
+Don’t tell us about a character wearing a red dress, and then, one paragraph later, she is ski-ing in a polar parka across the Arctic.
 Make sure your story facts are credible, plausible and congruent.
-Read about creating logical flow.
+Read about creating

 6. Use similes and metaphors, and slip in unique images.